payola/Payola/docs/user_guide.md

 ## Basic usage

 You can use Payola both as a guest and a logged-in user.
-A guest is limited to analyses and data sources marked as public by other users and only in a read-only mode (i.e. can't edit them).
+A guest is limited to view analyses and data sources marked as public by teh other users and only in a read-only mode (i.e. can't edit them).
+This make it easier for companies to use Payola in two different modes at a time.
+In the first one, they internally share data and analyses and control the access to such data.
+The second mode makes it easy to share any analysis of datasource to the public in a single click.

 ![Guest Dashboard](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/guest_dashboard.png)

-Follow the `Log In` link in the top-right corner of the page.
-If you have already signed up, simply fill in your email and password and press Log In.
-Otherwise, click `Sign Up`.
+To log in, please, follow the `Log In` link in the top-right corner of the page.
+If you have already signed up, simply fill in your email and password and press the `Log In` button.
+Otherwise, click `Sign Up` to create a new profile.

 ![Sign In](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/sign_in.png)

 To sign up, fill in your email and password.
+The e-mail will be used as your username, as well as the contact e-mail.
+We will use this e-mail address to reset your password, if neccessary.
+We don't store the password itself, just its hash.
+Therefore, we will **never** send you your password in a plaintext.
+That's also the reason why we cannot tell you your password if you accidentaly forget it.
+We just don't know, what the password is.

 ![Sign Up](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/sign_up_credentials.png)

 You will be automatically logged in and redirected to your Dashboard.
+The dashboard is the initial page of the Payola website.
+You can see content shared to you on the dashboard, as well as the content you created.
+Especially analyses and data sources.
+On the dashboard, there are only first 5 items of each list.
+If there are more to be displayed, the 'View all' button will appear.

 ![Logged In Dashboard](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/logged_in_dashboard.png)

 As a logged-in user, you can now create new data sources, analyses, plugins (you can actually write your own plugin, more about that [later](#plugins)), edit them and share them; and upload your own private RDF data.
 You can also view your personal page by clicking on your email in the top-right corner next to the log out link.
+Please, look into the menu to see all the possibilites.

 ![User Page](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/user_page.png)

 If you forget your password, you can click on the `Forgot Password` link on the login page.
 Enter your email and a new password - you will be emailed with a confirmation link.
 When you click on it, the new password will be put into effect.
 Note that the confirmation link is valid for two hours only.
+As stated before, we don't store the original password, just its hash which cannot be decoded back.
+That's why we cannot send you the lost password.

 ![Password Reset](https://raw.github.com/siroky/Payola/develop/docs/img/screenshots/forgot_password.png)

 <a name="data-source"></a>
 ### Data Sources

 A data source is - as its name hints - a source of data.
+In our case, RDF data.
 Payola needs to know where to get its data from for evaluating analyses, etc. - data sources.
+It is a way how to make Payola able to access your Linked data.

 #### Creating